anuditverma/anuditverma.github.io/_posts/2015-09-10-can't-access-windows-files-in-ubuntu.md

 #### __3. (Re)boot Way (Use this when you are about to Power up your system)__:

-Nothing technical, the most easiest way but might take some time, depending upon your machine configuration and bootup timings.
-Just sit back, relax and watch your computer booting up (meanwhile check your phone or try recollecting what you will be doing after the boot up or clean the dust off your laptop, (first world problems, I know right) so let's dive in,
+Nothing technical, the easiest way but might take some time, depending on your machine configuration and bootup timings.
+Just sit back, relax and watch your computer booting up (meanwhile check your phone or try recollecting what you will be doing after the bootup or clean the dust off your laptop, (first world problems, I know right) so let's dive in,

 3.1 __Restart/Turn on__ your computer and __boot up Windows OS first__ (with GRUB or any other bootloader you use to switch OS ), till login screen.

 3.2 __Don't__ enter your credentials to login, just don't login, instead __restart again.__

-3.3 Now this time bootup into Ubuntu, login and check if you can access your drives or not. (if not select method 2 or 3)
+3.3 Now this time boot up into Ubuntu, login and check if you can access your drives or not. (if not select method 2 or 3)

 #### __4. Reboot Shutdown Reboot (RSR, a quick way, requires Ninja Skills)__: